 2. Use a Budgeting Tool

-Using a budgeting tool can free up the time and effort in taking control of your finances.
+Using a budgeting tool or budgeting method can free up the time and effort in taking control of your finances.
 We personally use the paid version of EveryDollar so that we can link our bank accounts and credit cards to it.

 By doing this, our transactions are automatically pulled into the platform and we just drag and drop them into the correct category.
 We can even copy our previous budgets to the next month, making automating our finances easy.
 This takes the work out of tracking our spending ourselves.

 We completed a comprehensive review of the best budgeting tools on the market.
 You can read that article here.

 If you consolidate your student loans or personal loans into one payment, it will make it even easier to automate your bills and track your progress.
 Many times, you can save money from an interest rate perspective by doing this.

 We have used SoFi and they make the process for consolidating loans quick and easy.
 They offer competitive rates and having one loan provider makes things simple.

 Paying off debt is an essential part of reaching financial independence and early retirement.
 We want to help motivate you to keep on track to your debt payoff goals!

 You can set up automatic payments for many of your bills.